-Using combinations of plants in large drifts, the Perenial Border has been designed for a bold contemporary display.
+Using combinations of plants in large drifts, the Perennial Border has been designed for a bold contemporary display.

 - Summer, Autumn

-Bocconia arborea - A multi stemmed tall shrub with large divided olive green leaves.
+Bocconia arborea - A tall shrub with large divided olive green leaves.
+This plant is coppiced annually

 Kniphofia praecox 'Winter Cheer' - Strap leaved plant with large orange flowers in early winter

-Achillea 'Taygetea' - Perennial with grey/green fern like leaf and golden yellow umbel shaped flowers.
+Achillea millefolium 'Moonshine' - Perennial with grey-green fern like leaf and lemon-yellow flat topped flowers

-Artemisia ludoviciana 'Valerie Finnis' - Medium perennial with a divided silver/grey leaf.
+Artemisia ludoviciana 'Valerie Finnis' - Medium perennial with a divided silvery grey leaf

 - Plant selection is based on length of display, low maintenance and low water requirement.